As part of our school’s aims to promote a happy and successful school, we have successfully achieved the “Rights Respecting Silver School Award”.

 Here are some photos from our recent events linked to Rights Respecting:

-We are now working towards becoming a SILVER Rights Respecting School.
+We are now working towards becoming a GOLD Rights Respecting School.

 A Rights Respecting ethos is already at the heart of everything we do at Escomb.
 Our children understand and appreciate that we are global citizens living in a wider world with different values and lifestyles.
 They take part in and organise a number of events to celebrate this and we have enjoyed links with schools in Japan, Tanzania, Botswana, Mozambique, Spain, Finland and Czech Republic.